 ABSTRACT

 Evolution of timing of reproduction in plants can be determined by different abiotic and biotic factors.
 Plants can simultaneously experience selection for early or late flowering mediated by different agents, the direction of net selection depending on the relative strengths of selective forces.
 When selection is mediated by animal interactors, spatiotemporal differences in interaction intensities and in interactor preferences can lead to variations in selection and selection mosaics.
 Intensity of interactions may in turn be determined by the environment where they occur, including relations of interactors with other community members.
-Using 20 populations of the perennial herb Gentiana pneumonanthe in SW Sweden, we investigated how phenotypic selection on flowering phenology in this species is mediated by the interaction with its butterfly seed predator Maculinea alcon, and how this interaction depends on the abundance of Myrmica ants, which act as a second host for the butterfly, in two study years.
+During two years of studies in 20 populations of the perennial herb Gentiana pneumonanthe in SW Sweden, we investigated how phenotypic selection on flowering phenology in this species is mediated by the interaction with its butterfly seed predator Maculinea alcon, and how this interaction depends on the abundance of Myrmica ants, which act as a second host for the butterfly.
 In G. pneumonanthe populations where the predator was absent, phenotypic selection favored earlier flowering.
 In populations where the predator was present, it attacked preferentially early-flowering individuals, which caused a shift in selection towards later flowering.
 We also observed selection on other plant traits correlated with phenology (shoot height and number of flowers), although it was less consistent among populations and years.
 Predator-mediated selection on host plant traits depended on the community context, as the probability of presence of the predator increased with ant abundance at the population level.
 Our results demonstrate that antagonistic interactions are able to shift the direction of selection on flowering phenology, and that the community context where interactions occur is an important source of spatial variation in species interactions, and therefore in phenotypic selection.

 INTRODUCTION

 Timing of reproduction in plants is a key trait influencing interactions both with the physical environment and with other organisms.
 For plants in temperate regions, selection on flowering phenology may be mediated by several factors, as abiotic conditions (Franks et al., 2007) and biotic interactions (Elzinga et al., 2007).
 Both mutualistic (Munguía-Rosas et al., 2011a, Aizen, 2003) and antagonistic interactors (Ehrlén & Münzbergová, 2009, Biere & Antonovics, 1996) have been pointed out as agents of selection for flowering phenology.
-Some of these factors have been reported to select for earlier flowering.
+Some of these factors have been reported to favor earlier flowering.
 For example, warm temperatures and early snowmelt dates have been suggested to drive an advancement of flowering phenology (Anderson et al., 2012).
 Pollinators have also been mentioned as agents of selection for early flowering (Elzinga et al., 2007), although empirical evidence of pollinator-mediated selection on phenology is scarce (but see Sandring & Ågren, 2009).
 However, other factors may simultaneously act to favor later flowering.
 For example, growing evidence shows that predispersal seed predators can mediate selection on flowering phenology (Elzinga et al., 2007, Ehrlén & Münzbergová, 2009, Ehrlén 2015), and that this sometimes favors later flowering (Parachnowitsch & Caruso, 2008).
 If the period of maximum predator activity occurs earlier than the peak of flower abundance, late flowering plants would be favored, as they would be able to escape herbivory and thus have a higher fitness (Pilson, 2000).